willia4/movie-club/README.md

 ### First-Time Run And Bootstrap

-To enable customizing Bootstrap, the entire library is stored in the `/vendor` directory.
+To enable customizing Bootstrap, Bootstrap is pulled from npm and then rebuilt and copied into the wwwroot directory.

+To customize Bootstrap, edit the `css_dev\custom_bootstrap.scss` file.

-To build it and copy the appropriate files to `wwwroot`, you must use gulp which is part of the nodejs ecosystem.
+To build this custom Bootstrap and copy the appropriate files to `wwwroot`, you must use gulp which is part of the nodejs ecosystem.
 I apologize.
 This was the best I could do.

 ```
 npm install -g gulp-cli